ando76/CSS-Guidelines/README.md

 abstract the shared styles out into a base object and then _extend_ this information with more specific classes to add the unique treatment(s).

-So, instead of building dozens of unique components, try and spot repeated design patterns across them all and abstract them out into reusable classes;
+So, **instead of building dozens of unique components, try and spot repeated design patterns across them all and abstract them out into reusable classes;
-build these skeletons as base ‘objects’ and then peg classes onto these to extend their styling for more unique circumstances.
+build these skeletons as base ‘objects’ and then peg classes onto these to extend their styling for more unique circumstances**.

 If you have to build a new component split it into structure and skin; build the structure of the component using very generic classes so that we can reuse that